RyukLovesApples/WeGotJiraAtHome/README.md

 - Automatically assign project to Project User
 - Designed for full CRUD of project users
 - ProjectUser module serves as the canonical source for project membership and roles to enable consistent permissions enforcement
-- Invitation module to handle project invites and automated user addition on acceptance
+- Invitation System (via Mailer & Email-Driven Workflows) – Sends project invites via email and handles automated user creation with default permissions on acceptance.

 ### Tasks